 Creative spirits are obsessed with possibility.
 We live for the rush of turning a vague thought – an abstract idea – into something real and tangible.
 We just love doing things we love!
 And by doing so, we liberate ourselves and become free.

 Your greatest value lies in what comes most naturally to you.

-You’re probably really incredibly awesome at a lot of things, but when it comes to what you should dedicate your life to, it’s a choice that should be based on pure instinct and self-knowledge.
-My stomach was always the one throwing me cues along the way and listening to it was never a bad idea.
+You’re probably really incredibly awesome at a lot of things, but when it comes to what you should dedicate your life to, it’s a choice that should be based on pure intuition and self-knowledge.
+My stomach was always the one throwing me cues along the way, and listening to it was never a bad idea.

 Do what brings you joy, and by doing so, you yourself will become a distributor of joy.

 Once you start moving in that direction, it will switch on a gravitational pull.
 The things that are fun and joyful in your life will get harder and harder to resist – begging for your full attention.
 And you’ll start to feel in sync with The Force, not at odds with it.

 If poetry does not come as naturally as the leaves to a tree, then it better not come at all. – John Keats

 When you focus on doing what comes easiest to you, you’ll gain tremendous momentum in your life and it will feel efficient and really exciting.
 When your actions are driven by desire, you’re building your natural strengths.
 It’s not necessarily what you’re good at, but what feels amazing when you do it.

 A strength should be something that makes you stronger.

 So what about good old sweat, determination and hard work?
 Needless to say, it’s essential.
 No way to get around it.
 But there’s a difference between being obligated to hustle hard and wanting to hustle hard.
 There’s duty.
 And then there’s passion.
 And passion is something you can’t fake.
 It will always pull you in the direction of expressing your authentic self.